We are the Rainbows

-We also work with Mr Mason for PE and some of us work with Mrs Richards to learn English as our second language.
+We also work with Mr Stevens for PE and some of us work with Mrs Richards to learn English as our second language.

 We do Go Noodle dances and exercises every day; below is the link so your child can continue this at home.